jolocom/Stacks-did-method/docs/DID_Method_Spec.md

 The **address** shall be a [c32check](https://github.com/blockstack/c32check#c32check) encoding of a version byte concatenated with the RIPEMD160 hash of a SHA256 hash of a DER-encoded secp256k1 public key.
-For example, in this Python 2 snippit:
+For example, in this Python 2 snippet:

 ```
 import hashlib